Causes of Overactive Bladder

 Your mind reads those contractions as an urgent need to urinate.
 If you have "dry" OAB, you’ll make it to the bathroom on time but it can cause a lot of worry and anxiety.
 If you have the "wet" form of overactive bladder, you may not always make it without leaking urine (urge incontinence).

-Most of the time, doctors don’t know what causes this mix up between your bladder and your brain with OAB.
+Most of the time, doctors do understand what causes this mix up between your bladder and your brain with OAB.

-There are also other reasons people need to go to the bathroom more often than usual or feel like they have to go.
+There are reasons people need to go to the bathroom more often than usual or feel like they have to go.
 They could be:

 The Link Between Overactive Bladder and Other Health Problems